Stochastic Calculus via Stopping Derivatives: Drift

 If $(B)$ is path-integrable, define its \emph{path-integral process} $(\int \!
 B)$ as

 \end{definition}

-The assumption of right continuity, in the definition of path integrability, could be weakened to progressivity, and~\eqref{eq:pi-i} and~\eqref{eq:pi-ii} would still make sense.
+The assumption of right continuity, in the definition of path integrability, could be weakened to progressivity, and~\eqref{eq:pi-ii} would still define $(\int \!
+B)$ as a progressive process.
 However, in the present article, the property of right continuity will always be needed in combination with path integrability, so we include it in the definition.

 \begin{proposition} If $(B)$ is {path-integrable} then its path-integral process $(\int \!
 B)$ is right-path-differentiable with $(B)$ as its right-path-derivative process hence also as its drift process. \end{proposition} \begin{proof} Because $(B)$ is right continuous, the right-differentiable version of the fundamental theorem of calculus gives us that, for every $\omega \in \Omega$, the path $t \mapsto (\int \!
 B)_t (\omega)$ is continuous and right differentiable, with right derivative $B_s(\omega)$ at $s$.
 Accordingly, it follows from Proposition~\ref{proposition:path-differentiable} that $(B)$ is a drift process for the process $(\int \!
 B)$. \end{proof} \begin{corollary} Suppose $(X)$ has a path-integrable drift process $(B)$.
 Then $(X-\int\!
 B)$ is a zero-drift process. \end{corollary} \begin{proof} The process $(X-\int\!
 B)$ has drift $0$, by Propositions~\ref{proposition:integrable-gives-drift} and~\ref{proposition:drift-sum}. \end{proof}